-Big Surdos - For outdoor loud playing Evans MX2 marching heads are great. (take out the foam ring that comes with it).
+Big Surdos - For outdoor loud playing goat skin heads, or inverted napa heads.
 For mostly indoor playing, I like napa heads (for sale in my store).
 Or you can take a cheap-o head and put some naugahyde from a fabric store over it.

 Tamborim - Heads from Brazil, find them here.

 What heads to you like to use?
 Leave it in the comments below.
 I wanna know!!!

 Once you've made your decision it’s time to put on the new heads.

 You should have two rims, one with tension rods in it and one without.
 Put your rim with tension rods in it, down on the table first.
 Then fit your shiny new head into the rim and set the shell down on the head.